 Chicago and Dallas/Ft.
 Worth Drug Offense Lawyers

 If you have been arrested on suspicion of possessing or selling narcotics, it is important you hire an experienced drug crimes lawyer.
 The sooner you hire a lawyer who specializes in drug crimes in Illinois and Texas, the better.
-At Toro Law, we handle all types of drug cases, ranging from misdemeanors like simple possession of a controlled substance, to Possession with the Intent to Deliver and Intent to Distribute.
+At Toro Law Office, we handle all types of drug cases, ranging from misdemeanors like simple possession of a controlled substance, to Possession with the Intent to Deliver and Intent to Distribute.
 The laws pertaining to drug crimes differ from state to state, which is why you should contact a knowledgeable lawyer as soon as possible.

 Anyone facing a drug charge in Illinois or Texas has the right to qualified representation, regardless of how minor or severe the offense is.
 If you are caught in possession of an illegal drug or substance, there are numerous potential felony and misdemeanor charges you could face.
 To start, you could be charged with Possession with Intent to Deliver, which is a felony in both states.
 As a rule of thumb, the more serious the drug, and the greater the weight of the controlled substance, the more severe the punishment will be.
 Six of the most heavily-trafficked drugs in the United States are: